vijaykumarvv8431/Socila_Media_Database/README.md

 Write SQL queries to fetch required data, calculate metrics, and aggregate results.
 Use subqueries, joins, and window functions to analyze data in-depth.

-Deliverables:

-1. A well-documented SQL codebase with queries organized by analysis type.
-2. Insights and findings on user engagement, content performance, and trends.